yunhao-qian/Othello-AlphaZero/README.md

 The `othello-alphazero` package depends on:

-- The locally built `othello-mcts`
+- The locally built `othello-mcts` package
 - `numpy`
 - `torch`
 - `tqdm`